 - Excess bedside equipment

-Motion refers to unnecessary movement of people within a facility or campus.
+Motion refers to the unnecessary movement of providers and staff within a facility or campus.
 This happens when:

 - Office or hospital layout is not consistent with workflow